-Other Options: The Commission may also wish to provide feedback on the Policy & Procedures Manual.
+The Commission may also wish to provide additional feedback on the Policy & Procedures Manual.
 Depending on the complexity of the comments, staff can take direction and make the changes accordingly, or if warranted staff can return at a later date with revisions for further Commission review.
-The Commission may also wish to provide comment or direction on any other policy they wish to add/delete or modify.